anc5c07/anc5c07-site/_posts/2023-04-26-jointmeeting.md

 - A debrief from Commissioner Kapur on the 4/19 [5C](/issues/20230419-5cmeeting/) meeting (5B is on recess this month)

 ## Aurora Market
-Aurora Market is a neighborhood grocer and event space planning to open on May 3rd in the old Good Food Market space (2006 Rhode Island Ave NE).
+Aurora Market is a neighborhood grocer and event space planning to soft-open on May 6th in the old Good Food Market space (2006 Rhode Island Ave NE) with a Grand Opening on June 3rd.
 The owners are nearby neighbors, and already operate one location in Park View (500 Irving St NW).

 [![Aurora Market setting up!](/assets/images/aurora/setting-up.jpg)](/assets/images/aurora/setting-up.jpg)
 <p class="caption">Aurora Market setting up!</p>